Lesson 6: Academic Integrity in Online Assessments

 What is it: Limit how much time students have for online quizzes.
 You can limit the time for each individual question, but it is recommended to limit the time for the overall quiz, so that students can spend more or less time on questions as needed.
 Remember to show the clock to help keep students on time.

-Why use it: When students have a limited time to complete quizzes, it becomes much more difficult for them to search through notes or seek out help during that time.
+Why use it: When students have a limited time to complete quizzes, it becomes much more challenging for them to search through notes or seek out help during that time.

 Limitations: Finding the right timing for quizzes or questions can be tricky.
 As well, limiting the time can cause anxiety to some learners, so some accommodations may be necessary.
 Finally, you’ll need to make tests available for a 24-hour time period to accommodate different time zones, student schedules and technical difficulties.
 For example, a quiz that takes 60 minutes to complete can be open for 24 hours.